Skip to main content

 npm create vue@latest

-, the official Vue project scaffolding tool.
+The command installs and executes create-vue, the official Vue project scaffolding tool.
 Check the details in the Vue.js Quick Start.

-Let's name the project as my-vue-todo-app.
+Name the project my-vue-todo-app.

 Go to the app directory: